In early 2020, millions of people started working remotely for the first time on their companies’ laptops and mobile devices.

 Like many of our customers, this particular IT department is using Nexthink’s critical services dashboards to now monitor their employees’ remote devices and ensure they continue to have the latest certificates for their VPN and collaboration tools, and that their firewalls, malware and user accounts are correctly installed and stable.

-Planning for an eventual return to the office, the agency’s IT team will be using Nexthink to conduct a full scan of their employees’ devices to ensure they have the latest antivirus protection and are safe enough to connect back to their internal network.
+In an effort to plan a “work from anywhere” policy, the agency’s IT team will use Nexthink to conduct a full scan of their employees’ devices to ensure they have the latest antivirus protection and are safe enough to connect back to their internal network.

 Nexthink is helping several enterprise tech teams solve their most demanding remote work problems.
 We’re here to advance the Digital Employee Experience, whether people work from home or the office.